 - Romania (cereals including oats, herbs & spices, mustard)

 - Switzerland (field vegetables, soybeans)

-Other farms in Belgium (vegetables, herbs, edible flowers), Germany (field vegetables, cereals, bread), the Netherlands (field vegetables), and Brazil (cashew nuts) are preparing for biocyclic vegan certification.
+Other farms in Belgium (vegetables, herbs, edible flowers), Sweden (vegetables, herbs) and Brazil (cashew nuts) are actually preparing for biocyclic vegan certification.

 Processing and Trading Companies